Our Story.

 Josh Gaillemin

-I’ve always been a bit of a talker, so it came as no surprise to many friends that I became a storyteller.
-Although it did to me.
+• I’ve always been a bit of a talker, so it didn’t surprise many people when I became a storyteller, though it definitely surprised me.

 • What can’t you be without?